chauff/cse1500-web-transcripts/Lecture-1.md

 It took about 30 years before the Internet was opened to the public (in the late 1980s) and among the first non-military participants were universities and organizations such as [CERN](https://home.cern/), the *European Organisation for Nuclear Research*.
 In fact, at CERN, Tim Berners-Lee **created** the World Wide Web: he was the first to successfully implement client-server communication on the Internet via the **hypertext transfer protocol** (or HTTP).
 Tim Berners-Lee remains an important figure in the web community today, in fact, he is the [current director of the Word Wide Web Consortium](https://www.w3.org/Consortium/facts#people).

 In the early days of the web, browsers looked nothing like they do today; one of the earliest one was Lynx, a text-based browser.
-Here is an example of such a text-based browser, [Lynx](http://lynx.invisible-island.net/), which you can still use today (<sub>Image sourced from Lynx's Wikipedia page</sub>):
+Here is an example of such a text-based browser, [Lynx](http://lynx.invisible-island.net/), which you can still use today:

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/d5/Lynx-wikipedia.png" width="600">
+<sub>Image sourced from Lynx's Wikipedia page</sub>

 Browsers with graphical user interfaces started to appear in 1994, the front-runner being Netscape, quickly followed by Microsoft.
 The first version of Mozilla Firefox was released in 2002, Google Chrome started out in 2008.
 The late 90s and early 2000s were hampered by the so-called [browser wars](https://en.wikipedia.org/wiki/Browser_wars) - the browser companies actively working against each other to gain a competitive advantage.
 Instead of adhering to a shared standard (as published by the Word Wide Web Consortium), different browser vendors implemented very different features and the labels *Best viewed with Netscape* or *Best viewed with Internet Explorer* were a common occurrence.